 Researchers and physicians continue studying estrogen and the importance of estrogen in the human body.
 One surprising area impacted by this hormone is your heart.
 Studies show that estrogen impacts almost every organ system, including the heart and blood vessels.
 It has been connected to increased healthy cholesterol HDL and the decrease of negative LDL cholesterol.
 It has also been shown to promote the formation of blood clots and can soak up free radicals that can damage arteries and tissue.

-If you’re interested in learning more about estrogen and hormone replacement therapy, contact DermaHealth Laser & Skin Care Clinic today.
+If you’re interested in learning more about estrogen and hormone replacement therapy, contact DermaHealth Laser & Skin Care Clinic today a Med Spa in Springfield, MO.
 We can check your current blood levels, examine a thorough blood panel, and help you embrace a healthful lifestyle.
 To get started, please schedule a free consultation online or give us a call at 417-447-7777.